khakhalin/notes/keywords/unit_test.md

     data = preload_data # Note the absence of parantheses here test(data)
 ```
-This is the part that I don't quite like, for data science purposes itself, as it doesn't allow sequential tests.
-Also, the fixture itself isn't tested, so if it loads data, and we want to have a test for data loading, we'll have to load data twice (which is ok, but not ideal).
-It is allegedly possible to test fixtures itself using a `pytester` plugin (a tester for tests) ([ref](https://stackoverflow.com/questions/56631622/how-to-test-the-pytest-fixture-itself)), but honestly it looks super cumbersome.
+In this simplest form, the fixture doesn't seem to favor sequential tests, as the data will be pre-loaded every time (I think?🔥).
+Also, the fixture itself isn't tested, so if we want to start our test with a test of data loading, we'll have to load data twice: first in the text, then in the fixture for other tests.
+It is allegedly possible to test fixtures itself using a `pytester` plugin (a tester for tests) ([ref](https://stackoverflow.com/questions/56631622/how-to-test-the-pytest-fixture-itself)), but honestly it looks rather cumbersome.

+> It is probably possible to create a global instance of a data casher class, and `load_heavy_data()` from it.
+To make it actually load it the first time, and then just return this pre-loaded data again and again during this session.
+One could even try to pre-load this data during the data load testing, and then just send it to the global class. 🔥 Or did I misunderstand, and fixture actually cashes the data?

-It seems to also be popular go use fixtures to setup databases, and then finish them with `yield` instead of `return`, to create samplers from these databases (? 🔥 ) See for example: [1](https://smirnov-am.github.io/pytest-advanced-fixtures/)
+It seems to also be popular go use fixtures to setup databases, and then finish them with `yield` instead of `return`, to create samplers from these databases.
+See for example: [1](https://smirnov-am.github.io/pytest-advanced-fixtures/)

 # Unittest

 Another popular alternative to `pytest`.
+Two main differences:

-The key difference is that you need to make a special class (name isn't critical) that inherits to `unittest.TestCase` (`unittest` is a package that needs to be imported).
-This class should contain methods with names starting with `test_`, which call whatever you're testing with some parameters.
+1. You need to make a special class (name isn't critical) that inherits to `unittest.TestCase` (`unittest` is a package that needs to be imported).
+This class should contain methods with names starting with `test_`.
+These methods should call whatever you're testing with some parameters.

-Then instead of using build-tin pythonic `assert`, we use some custom asserts.
-* Equality: `self.assertEqual(a,b)` These methods will be automatically run when this `.py` file is run.
+2. Instead of using build-tin pythonic `assert`, you need to use some custom asserts, for example: `self.assertEqual(a,b)` These methods will be automatically run when this `.py` file is run.

 # Fancy techniques